jdjohn215/milwaukee-weather/README.md

 2. learning more about data viz with ggplot2
 3. learning more about Github Actions with R

-Full disclosure: I'm a novice Github Actions user.
-This repo reflects my best understanding of Github Actions, and I plan to update it as my skills improve.

 ![Daily High Temperature in Milwaukee](graphs/DailyHighTemp_USW00014839.png)
 ![Cumulative Annual Precipitation in Milwaukee](graphs/AnnualCumulativePrecipitation_USW00014839.png)